-Michael Aaron Gallagher consistently tested at post-high school levels.
-Instead of skipping high school and taking college classes, his parents decided to enroll him in the elite college preparatory school Manlius Pebble Hill, on a full James E. Crosby academic scholarship.
+Beginning around age 12, Michael Aaron Gallagher consistently tested at post-high school levels.
+Instead of skipping high school and taking college classes, his parents decided to enroll him in the elite college preparatory school Manlius Pebble Hill, where he attended on a full James E. Crosby academic scholarship.
 In 1997, he completed the Mini Medical School program through the State University of New York Health Science Center at Syracuse College of Medicine.
 At the age of 17, he graduated from Columbia University’s Earth Systems Field School at the Biosphere 2 Center in Oracle, Arizona, where he worked with scientists to study the loss of biodiversity within the marsh ecosystem.
 His white paper on the subject was published in Intertext Vol. 10 and received honorable mention for the Louise Wetherbee Phelps writing award at Syracuse University.
 (Click here to read about his experience inside the Biosphere 2 Center.)

 In his career, he has drawn from his diverse educational background as he pursued his interests in a variety of subjects.
 Some of the business-related courses he completed included, Strategy and Leadership, Managing in a Global Setting, Strategic Human Resource Management, Decision Tools for Management, Modeling for Decision Making, Introduction to Information Systems Managers, Introduction to Supply Chain Management, Business Law, Managerial Accounting, Financial Accounting, Corporation Finance, Economic Ideas and Issues, Macroeconomics, Introductory Microeconomics, World Political Economy, Global Social Problems, Introduction to Entrepreneurship and Emerging Enterprises, Strategic and Entrepreneurial Management, and Presentational Speaking.